top of page

 • Black YouTube Icon

-Paul Borg: a double platinum award-winning music producer who established an early career profile working alongside pioneers of the emerging UK dance and electronic music scene such as Danny D, Derek B, KLF and Rebel MC, while also engineering and re-mixing for US artists including Was Not Was, Joyce Sims, Gang Starr and The Roots.
-Paul also recorded and mixed 5 albums with Japanese DJ collective United Future Organization for Giles Peterson’s Brownswood label, and continues to write and produce music for film and television throughout the world.
-Paul is a senior lecturer in music technology at the University of West London where he also teaches new modular synthesis.
+Double platinum award-winning producer Paul Borg established his career working alongside pioneers of the UK's emerging dance and electronic music scene, including Danny D, Derek B, KLF and Rebel MC.
+He has engineered and remixed for US artists such as Was Not Was, Joyce Sims, Gang Starr and The Roots, and recorded and mixed five albums with Japanese collective United Future Organization for Gilles Peterson's Brownswood label.

-Nino Auricchio: an electronic music composer, producer and arranger who has worked for Sony Music, BMG and numerous dance and soul labels.
-Nino has had success as part of the funk act Funkshone, releasing records globally through Skyline Records, P-Vine in Japan with work remixed by Kenny Dope Gonzalez.
-Nino composes library music and has work licensed by Red Bull for the World BBoy Championships and the US film, Growing Reason.
-Nino is a senior lecturer in sound engineering at the University of West London and is undertaking a PhD in electronic music composition.
+His library music compositions have been licensed by Red Bull for the World BBoy Championships and the US film Growing Reason.
+Nino is a senior lecturer in sound engineering at the University of West London and is completing a PhD in electronic music composition.

 bottom of page